Category Archives: Belgian Royals

 Queen Louise-Marie; Credit – Wikipedia

 In August 1850, during a memorial service for Louise-Marie’s father at the Cathedral of St. Michael and St. Gudula in Brussels, Belgium, it was noticed that Louise-Marie had difficulty walking and needed support from her husband to prevent her from falling.
-A month later, suffering from tuberculosis and feeling increasingly weak, she moved to Ostend, Belgium on the sea.
+A month later, suffering from tuberculosis and feeling increasingly weak, she moved to Ostend, Belgium by the sea.
 Surrounded by her mother, her husband, and her children, Louise-Marie died at the age of 38 on October 11, 1850.

 Death of Queen Louise-Marie (Oostende, 11 October 1850) by Jozef Meganck; Credit – Wikipedia